 What are the Different Hair Types?

 There are four different primary hair type categories: straight, wavy, curly, and coily.
 While there are multiple factors that determine a person’s hair type, the main one is your hair’s curl patterns.
 Genetics determines an individual’s hair type through the individual’s hair follicles.
 The amount of curl in your hair follicles is what is primarily used to classify which of the four hair types your hair falls under.

-While it is possible to alter your curl pattern with heat, chemicals, or a specific routine, it is important to understand what your natural hair type is.
-When Andre Walker created a system to classify hair types into one of four (straight, wavy, curly, and coily) different curl patterns, he also broke down each of the types into four categories, then even further into multiple subcategories.
+It is possible to alter your curl pattern with heat, chemicals, or a specific routine.
+However, it is important to understand what your natural hair type is.
+Andre Walker created a system to classify hair types into one of four (straight, wavy, curly, and coily) different curl patterns.
+He also broke down each of the types into four categories.
+He then even further into multiple subcategories.
 The four main categories are: